-With all night study sessions, the stress of exams, (dreaded) group projects, and a changing schedule, college gives students a lot to juggle!
-Students who also experience chronic health issues, such as hypothyroidism, have even more on their plate.
+With all-night study sessions, the stress of exams, (dreaded) group projects, and a changing schedule, college gives students a lot to juggle!
+Students who also experience chronic health issues, such as hypothyroidism, have even more on their plates.

-Combine the pressures of college with the pressures of managing illness, and it's easy to risk burnout.
-If your illness flares up, it will affect your ability to do well in school.
+Combine the pressures of college with the demands of managing an illness, and it's easy to risk burnout.
+If your disease flares up, it will affect your ability to do well in school.
 If you begin doing worse in school, that could increase your stress and impact your health habits, causing your symptoms to become even more severe.

 These tips help you avoid that negative cycle, so you can finish college without your hypothyroidism getting worse or impacting your grades.

 Find a good doctor and pharmacy near campus